Cyberistic/Kuwait-University-Computer-Engineering-Masters-Prep-2025/4 - Network and Security/50 - Principles of computer network security.md

 Decrypt(Ciphertext, Key) → Message
 ```

-> [!Note] Another example of this is a cesar cipher
+> [!Note] Another example of this is a Caeser Cipher
+> *"I love sudo"* with a shift of 5 becomes *"N QT AJ XZIT"* which I think is beautiful.

 #### **Public Key Encryption (Asymmetric)**

 - Two keys: a **public** key (shared with everyone) and a **private** key (kept secret).